Iasa-Global/btabok/pages/engagement_model/design.md

   - operating_model
 ---

-> “All architecture is design, but not all design is architecture.
-> Architecture represents the significant design decisions that shape the
-> form and function of a system, where ‘significant’ is measured by the
+> "All architecture is design, but not all design is architecture.
+Architecture represents the significant design decisions that shape the form and function of a system, where 'significant' is measured by the cost of change."
-> cost of change.”

-*Grady Booch*
+**Grady Booch**

 # Introduction